-Shanna Milonas, MBA Director of Academic Compliance 3300 W. Camelback Road Phoenix, AZ 85017 602-639-5900 TitleIX@gcu.edu
+Kelsey Cross, MBA 3300 W. Camelback Road Phoenix, AZ 85017 602-639-5900 TitleIX@gcu.edu

 The Deputy Title IX Coordinator reports to the Title IX Coordinator to assist with day-to-day leadership, coordination and oversight of the University Title IX program and assists with assuring institutional compliance with Title IX.
 The Deputy Title IX Coordinator assists the Title IX Coordinator by playing a lead role in monitoring and implementing Title IX compliance measures in accordance with applicable laws, regulations, and University policies.